echidna-lb/echidna-lb/README.md

 - `port`: The port on which the HTTP server listens.
 - `https_port`: (Optional) The port on which the HTTPS server listens.
 - `algorithm`: The load balancing algorithm to use.
+Available options:
-Available options: RoundRobin, LeastConnections, WeightedRoundRobin, IPHashing.
+RoundRobin, LeastConnections, WeightedRoundRobin, IPHashing.
+- `workers`: (Optional) The number of worker threads to be used by the server.
 - `backends`: A list of backend servers with their URLs and weights (for weighted algorithms).
 - `healthcheck`: (Optional) Configuration for periodic health checks.
   - `interval_sec`: Interval in seconds between health checks.